 If you don’t wish to join our included afternoon excursion to the Monastery of Montserrat, you can enjoy some relaxing free time exploring more of vibrant Barcelona.
 The Museum of the History of Barcelona contains part of Roman Barcino with its streets, sewers, laundries and wine- and fish-sauce-making factories.
 For modern art lovers the Picasso Museum ranks second only to Paris for the size and quality of its collection.
 Second of 2 nights in Barcelona.
 Onix Liceo Hotel or similar.
-Breakfast.
+Breakfast & Dinner.

 Barcelona – Home

 Today we fly home, arriving the same day.
-Breakfast if not leaving too early.
+Breakfast, if not leaving too early.

 On our tour we only include a day each in the great cities of Madrid and Barcelona.
-If you wish to explore these cities more thoroughly, you can choose to arrive in Madrid a day or more before the tour starts and stay on in Barcelona for a day or more after the tour finishes.
+If you wish to explore these cities more thoroughly, you can choose to arrive in Madrid a day or more before the tour starts and/or stay on in Barcelona for a day or more after the tour finishes.